 Manila Mining Corporation (the "Parent Company") was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on June 3, 1949, primarily to carry on the business of mining, milling, concentrating, converting, smelting, treating, preparing for market, manufacturing, buying, selling, exchanging and otherwise producing and dealing in precious and semi-precious metals, ores, minerals and their by-products.
 The Parent Company's shares are listed and traded on the Philippine Stock Exchange (PSE).
-Lepanto Consolidated Mining Company (LCMC), a publicly listed Company, has 16.47% equity interest in the Parent Company.
+In 2024, Lepanto Consolidated Mining Company (LCMC), a publicly listed Company, has 16.4% direct and indirect equity interest of the Parent Company.